• Gammon Steak

 Product description

-Serve alongside French fries or sauté potatoes and a fried egg or two for a tried and tested favourite, highlighting just how delicious a simple combination of flavours can be.
-Alternatively pair with a simple tossed green salad and Puy lentils dressed with a punchy apple cider vinegar and Dijon mustard vinaigrette.
-A simple cauliflower cheese, properly made with vintage Cheddar, nutty Comté or Swiss Gruyère, would be a delicious partnering.
+For a classic and satisfying meal, serve with crispy French fries or sautéed potatoes and a fried egg (or two), letting the rich, salty-sweet gammon shine.
+Alternatively, pair with a simple green salad and Puy lentils dressed in a punchy apple cider vinegar and Dijon mustard vinaigrette.
+A comforting cauliflower cheese, made with vintage Cheddar, nutty Comté, or Swiss Gruyère, also makes a deliciously indulgent accompaniment.

 Chef Val Warner says of gammon steak..."seemingly so part of our kitchen heritage, heritage a word that also takes me straight to the pub where I’d order such a steak crowned with two eggs and a jumble of crispy chips, a pint put down that the cutlery be picked up.